ARM-software/arm-trusted-firmware/docs/porting-guide.md

     Defines the maximum address in secure RAM that the BL31 image can occupy.

-*   **#define : NS_IMAGE_OFFSET**

-    Defines the base address in non-secure DRAM where BL2 loads the BL33 binary image.
-Must be aligned on a page-size boundary.

 For every image, the platform must define individual identifiers that will be used by BL1 or BL2 to load the corresponding image into memory from non-volatile storage.
 For the sake of performance, integer numbers will be used as